Your Address Has Been Flagged as High Risk by a Third-Party Screening Tool: Hyperliquid Warning Explained

 Optional Frontend-State Check

-Evidence concept: a response such as {"userAllowed":false} can support the claim that the official frontend currently refuses the public address.
+Practical meaning: a response such as {"userAllowed":false} records that the official frontend currently refuses the public address.

 The phrase legalCheck may appear in technical discussions of this state.
 Non-technical users do not need to run commands under pressure.
 It is enough to save the warning screenshot and ask a technical reviewer to document the frontend state if that evidence becomes useful.